PaddlePaddle/Paddle/paddle/framework/net_design.md

 ```

-## A Simple Network Implemention
+## A Simple Network Implementation

-A very basic implemention is as followed, all it does is simply to run every operators in sequence.
+A very basic implementation is as followed, all it does is simply to run every operators in sequence.

 ```c++
 class ScratchNet final : public NetworkBase {